flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 \subsection Compiling_code Compilation of the source code

-The Makefile must be editted for the specific compiler setup.
-In the main directory you will find the file \c Makefile.
+The Makefile must be edited for the specific compiler setup.
+In the main directory you will find the file \c Makefile.in.

 Edit the variables as follows:
 - \c FC The fortran compiler